mstmari/100-Days-Of-Code/README.md

 Day 21: finished a JS lab, traveling for work did not complete much code.

 Day 22: watched funfunfunction video on react apps, and completed scop lab on learn.

+Day 23 read about JS Data Structures